GreenBeanGravy/Spectre/README.md

 ## ⚠️ Suggested Hardware
 Spectre is a highly resource-intensive application that demands powerful hardware for optimal performance.
 My personal testing has been conducted on a system that uses an RTX 3080.
 While Spectre can operate on lower-end hardware, the performance will suffer.
 Swift audio feedback is crucial for Spectre's effectiveness as a tool, which means the more robust your hardware, the better Spectre will perform.

-Please note that Spectre is currently in its early stages of development.
-It takes some getting used to and is to be used primarily as an aim assist, do not expect Spectre to do all the leg work for you.
-I have plans for the future to implement an optional interactive aim assist which would be able to move the mouse for you, but created in a way that doesn't give anyone an unfair advantage.
-This technically goes against the Fortnite TOS which is why it would be made optional.

 ## Features
 * Real-time player detection in Fortnite using YOLOv5 machine learning model.